-We estimate that the net proceeds from the sale of our common stock sold in this offering will be approximately million, based on an assumed initial public offering per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting the underwriting discounts and commissions and estimated offering expenses.
+We estimate that the net proceeds from the sale of our common stock sold in this offering will be approximately \$24.5 million after deducting the underwriting discounts and commissions and estimated offering expenses.

 We intend to use the net proceeds from this offering to (i) complete Phase III clinical trials for MicroProst and MicroStat, (ii) complete MicroTears registration activities, (iii) complete scale-up engineering and manufacturing for pivotal trials and FDA approval, (iv) complete formulation work for each development program and (iv) for general corporate purposes, including working capital.
 See the section entitled "Use of Proceeds."